Samiilo Velychko: Life

 He was born in the family of the Cossack Vasily Velychko in the village of Zhuky of the first hundred Poltava regiment.
 His father was able to write, was a man of wisdom and respected and had a large library.

 Successfully passed entrance exams to the Kyiv-Mohyla Collegium, which at that time was one of the most reputable educational institutions in Europe.

 Successfully graduated from college before 1690.
 From this year he took office as the clerk of the General Military Chancellery, headed by Vasyl Kochubey.

-Velichko also fulfilled the special orders of Vasyl Kochubey, "the most necessary and secret at that time military affairs," even those who went to the Russian tsar, and the cipher (encrypted) letters to the owners of Volosky and Muntyansky.
-Via Velychko there was correspondence, which Ivan Mazepa did not know.
-In this status, he has served 15 years.
+Velichko also fulfilled the special orders of Vasyl Kochubey, "the most necessary and secret military affairs," engaging in correspondence with the Russian tsar and sending encrypted letters to the princes of Wallachia and Muntenia.
+Velychko's correspondence was not known to Ivan Mazepa.
+He served in this quality for 15 years.

 Writings

 Honoring memory

 Unfortunately, the grave of Samiilo Velychko has not survived to this day.
 And in the center of the village Zhuky, on the top, near the chapel of the Protection of the Most Holy Theotokos and the mound of memory, a granite boulder was set up, which symbolizes the last shelter of the famous historian of the Cossack.

 Today, in the village where Samiilo Velychko was born, lived and worked, the memorial complex of the glory of the Ukrainian Cossacks was erected.
 In 2010, the first complex of memory of the dead Cossacks was opened.

 In 2003, in order to honor the memory of the glorious Cossack chronicler, the son of Poltava region, and the presentation of the best examples of national culture in the context of the creativity of one of its founders, the regional literary award named after Samiil Wielicz was initiated.

 In 2020, the National Bank of Ukraine issued a commemorative silver coin with a face value of ₴10, dedicated to Samiilo Velychko.